PuntoCommerce/marketing-cloud-connector/doc/doc2/3_1_0_TriggeredSendTransactionalEmails.md

 4. Ensure your triggered send is in a running state, otherwise it cannot be used by B2C Commerce.

-See the [3.1.1 Triggered Send Configuration](3_1_1_MCConnectorInstallation-TriggeredSendConfiguration.md) document for additional information.
+See [3.1.1 Triggered Send Configuration](3_1_1_MCConnectorInstallation-TriggeredSendConfiguration.md) for additional information.

 --
 [Back to the top](#Top)